MicrosoftDocs/sdk-api/sdk-api-src/content/frquery/index.md

 ## -description

-This header is used by wmi.
+This header is used by Windows Management Instrumentation.
 For more information, see:

 - [Windows Management Instrumentation](../_wmi/index.md)